Callum-A/cosmwasm-zero-to-hero/02 - Environment Setup/README.md

 ✨   Done!
 New project created /Path/To/Whereever/cosmwasm-zero-to-hero/02 - Environment Setup/code/cw-starter
 ```

-Let's verify it's all setup correctly by running some commands:
+Let's verify it's all set up correctly by running some commands:

 ```bash
 # Change directory to root directory of the contract